-Another commonly reported funfair and fairground accident involves tripping and falling because an area was not correctly signposted as being hazardous, whether it’s a step or other unidentified risk.
+Another commonly reported funfair and fairground accident involves tripping and falling because someone has not correctly signposted an area as hazardous, whether it’s a step or other unidentified risk.
 Slips, trips and falls are quite commonplace when visiting a fairground, funfair or theme park.
 A wet floor can result in you slipping and injuring yourself.
-A pothole that’s not coned off could result in you tripping and falling, resulting in a serious injury.
+If someone doesn’t cone off a pothole that’s you could suffer injuries by tripping and falling.

-To find out if you have a strong case to file a personal injury claim against a negligent third party, whether it’s a fairground owner or event organiser, please contact Accident Claims today and an experienced personal injury lawyer would assess your claim before advising you on how best to proceed having successfully worked on numerous fairground and funfair accident claims in the past.
+To find out if you have a strong case to file a personal injury claim against a negligent third party, whether it’s a fairground owner or event organiser, please contact Accident Claims today.
+An experienced personal injury lawyer would assess your claim before advising you on how best to proceed.
+Our solicitors have successfully worked on numerous fairground and funfair accident claims in the past.

-It’s not only visitors to funfairs, fairgrounds and theme parks who are at risk of being injured because employees and ride controllers can also get injured whilst at work.
+It’s not only visitors to funfairs, fairgrounds and theme parks who could suffer injuries because employees and ride controllers can also incur injuries whilst at work.

-If you suffered an injury while working at a funfair or fairground and would like to know if you could file a personal injury claim against a negligent employer/owner, at Accident Claims a personal injury solicitor would be able to establish liability before advising you on best to proceed while at the same time proving essential information using our personal injury claims calculator on how much you may be awarded in a successful claim.
+Did you suffer injury working at a funfair or fairground?
+Would like to know if you could file a personal injury claim against a negligent employer/owner?
+At Accident Claims, a personal injury solicitor would be able to establish liability.
+They could then advise you on how best to proceed.
+At the same time, they could provide essential information using our personal injury claims calculator on how much you could receive.

-To find out more about fairground and funfair accident claims at work, please contact Accident Claims today.
+To find out more about fairground and funfair accident at work claims, please contact Accident Claims today.